nembery/saltstack-panorama-log-listener/README.md

         - /srv/salt/reactor/vistoq_device_connected.sls
     ```

-3. Create the reactor sls file to map the event structure to your python code
+3. Create the reactor sls file in the salt/reactor directory to map the event structure to your python code

     ```bash
     # this sls file recieves two objects: data and tag